pluggdapps/tayra/sphinxdoc/source/tutorial.rst

 architecture.
 Tayra compiler is implemented as a pluggdapps plugin and hence can be configured like configuring any other plugin under pluggdapps platform.

-**A note on implementation philosopy**

-- The templating engine itself is nothing but a specification of syntax spun around a collection of plugin framework.
-And advanced users may find it exiting that they can change and extend the behavior (to some extent even the syntax) of the template language.
-Fact is, tayra cannot even parse simple html tags by itself.

-- All programmable expressions, statements and other language-like concepts are nothing but pure python, wrapped inside convenient syntax.

-- TTL (Tayra Template Language) files are compiled into python text containing stack-machine instructions, interpreted using a stack machine object.

-- Almost every aspect of language functionalities (except the programmable parts) are extensible via plugins.

-- But personally I would love to do tayra-templating just for the way the template code looks - concise and beautiful (thanks to HAML).